SFTtech/openage/doc/ideas/fr_technical_overview.md

 Gameplay           | GM38       | Bigger maps, map sizes between giant and ludicrous Gameplay           | GM39       | Foundation: turns Regular Terrain into Solid Terrain, requires Stone, turns Irregular Terrain into Regular Terrain.
+Gameplay           | GM40       | Different terrain types, take a look into gameplay.md for more explanations Gameplay           | GM41       | Be able to temporarily toggle the map to remove terrain and show building footprints for walling without gaps.
+Gameplay           | GM42       | Make Rams push units away
+Gameplay           | GM43       | Raise the amount of ressources that can be sold with hotkeys at the market (forest nothing) Gameplay           | GM44       | A special flag that raises on a building that is researching a technology, much like the garrison flag. (see GR10)
-Gameplay           | GM40       | Different terrain types, take a look into gameplay.md for more explanations Unit AI            | UAI1       | Improved grouping. double click on a grouped unit in group formation selects same group not all units of same kind. allow more than 10 groups. more intelligent assigning of units to existing groups. sub-group selections. new unit to group takes same stance like the whole group. multi-group functionality.
+Unit AI            | UAI1       | Improved grouping. double click on a grouped unit in group formation selects same group not all units of same kind. allow more than 10 groups. more intelligent assigning of units to existing groups. sub-group selections. new unit to group takes same stance like the whole group. multi-group functionality.
 Unit AI            | UAI2       | Designated unit pings its position periodically.
 Unit AI            | UAI3       | Deselect certain units quickly from a selection by right clicking their portrait.